 Plastic Conductivity Improved by SPbU Scientists

-Experts transformed a nickel metal-organic complex into a polymer with high electrical conductivity
+Specialists transformed a nickel metal-organic complex into a polymer with high conductivity

-Scientists from St. Petersburg State University (SPbU) have made an important discovery in the field of electrically conductive polymers.
-They conducted a study of the nickel metal-organic complex Ni(Salen) and its transformation into a polymer with high electrical conductivity.
-The work examined the structural characteristics of the complex and the mechanisms of its polymerization.
+Scientists from Saint Petersburg State University (SPbU) have made an important discovery in the field of electrically conductive polymers.
+They conducted a study of the nickel metal-organic complex Ni(Salen) and its transformation into a polymer with high conductivity.
+In the course of the work, the structural characteristics of the complex and the mechanisms of its polymerization were studied.

-The Ni(Salen) complex has become a model of metal-organic compounds with salen-type ligands.
+The Ni(Salen) complex became a model of metal-organic compounds with salen-type ligands.
 Polymers created on its basis demonstrate high electrical conductivity, heat resistance, and the ability to change color under the influence of electric current.
 In addition, they possess selective catalytic activity and other important characteristics.

 In the future, it is planned to study the polymerization of Ni(Salen) on carbon nanotubes.
 This may lead to the creation of highly efficient electrodes for lithium-ion batteries and supercapacitors, which, in turn, will contribute to the development of energy storage technologies.